dl9bdi/qcxbox/README.md

 ## Intro
-Radio amateurs have developed protocols for many years to distribute messages from computer to computer by to RF.
+Radio amateurs have developed protocols for many years to distribute messages from computer to computer by RF.
 Starting with Packet Radio in the 80's up to FT8, WSPR, DMR SMS etc.
-With these it is possible to transmit messages to other radio amateurs, to store them (the messages) and also to read them at a later time.
+With these it is possible to transmit messages to other radio amateurs, to store them (the messages, not the hams) and also to read them at a later time.
 With Packet Radio there was even an extensive mailbox system with store and forward possibilities.

-What all these methods have in common is that I, as the sender or receiver, need a computer unit to send and receive messages.
+What all these methods have in common is that I, as the sender or receiver, need a computer to send and receive messages.
 Be it a TNC, a laptop, smartphone or whatever.
-Some time ago, it occurred to me that there must be a way to send and retrieve messages remotely without a computer.
+Some time ago I wondered if it would be possible to send and retrieve messages  without a computer.
 This should be possible with the help of cw.

 ## Idea